SenseNet/sensenet/docs/built-in-odata-actions-and-functions.md

 # Built-in OData actions and functions

 sensenet ECM has a powerful feature for defining and accessing content operations called the [Smart Application Model](smart-application-model.md).
 The basic building blocks of this model are [Actions](action.md) and [Applications](application.md).
-The previous articles contain information for portal builders on how to create actions and applications using the built-in method.
-There are a couple of special actions in sensenet ECM that can be invoked through our OData REST API.
-Developers can create custom OData actions and functions to publish custom operations too.
-This article lists the built-in actions and functions that are accessible through OData.

-In this article you can see a list of the sensenet ECM actions that are currently available as OData operations.
-These can be of the following type:
+The articles above contain an overview of the ideas behind the application model and how [Content](content.md) are displayed using application pages.
+In this article we are discussing actions in sensenet ECM that can be invoked through our [OData REST API](odata-rest-api.md), the most important service in sensenet ECM.

-- OData action (causes state change in the [Content Repository](content-repository.md))
+This article lists the **built-in actions and functions** that are accessible through OData.

-- OData function (must not cause any changes, only provides data)
+- **OData action**: causes state change in the [Content Repository](content-repository.md)

-> For more about OData operations see the [OData documentation](http://www.odata.org/media/30002/OData.html#operations).
+- **OData function**:  does not cause changes, only provides data

-If you want to build your own custom OData action or function, please visit this [tutorial](http://community.sensenet.com/tutorials/how-to-create-a-custom-odata-action).
+If you want to build your own custom OData action or function, please visit [this tutorial](http://community.sensenet.com/tutorials/how-to-create-a-custom-odata-action).
 The following sections contain descriptions of our built-in operations with their parameters listed, and a couple of examples.

-> Please note that in sensenet there is a restriction in the OData implementation: actions and functions can be invoked **only on entities** and not collections.
+> Please note that in sensenet ECM there is a restriction in the OData implementation: actions and functions can be invoked **only on entities** and not collections.

 ## OData actions